 El Pilar is a fascinating and relatively undiscovered archaeological site that offers a glimpse into the ancient Maya civilization and the natural beauty of Belize’s jungle landscape.

 To get there, you’ll need a 4-wheeler or to go through a tour.

-On the way to Caracol, you’ll find Rio Frio cave and a bit further the pools.
+On the way to Caracol, you’ll find the Rio Frio Cave.
 The cave is easily accessible, you don’t have to walk too much.
 The cave is through and through, you can enter it and explore.
 Both entrances are huge and let plenty of light in.

-The pools are also easy to access, it takes around 5 minutes walking from the parking lot.
+Part of the gorgeous Mountain Pine Ridge Forest Reserve, the pools are also easy to access, it takes around 5 minutes, walking from the parking lot, to reach the water.
 There are plenty of areas to swim in, some swallow and some deeper.
 There’s a small waterfall, you can get under it and get a nice massage.
 Be careful, the rocks are super slippery.

 A lot of artifacts such as pottery are also found inside the cave.
 To protect it, the number of people allowed in each day is limited, and you cannot bring anything inside the cave.
 Even shoes are forbidden.